Can someone who is not a Delaware citizen use Delaware FOIA to get state contract records?

 Plain-English summary

-James C. Skroupa, who is not a Delaware citizen, sent the Delaware Office of Management and Budget a FOIA request on September 30, 2025 asking for contract information about certain state programs and activities.
-OMB denied the request because Delaware FOIA gives access only to citizens of Delaware.
+James C. Skroupa, who is not a Delaware citizen, sent the Delaware Office of Management and Budget ("OMB") a FOIA request on September 30, 2025 seeking contract information about certain state programs and activities.
+OMB denied the request because Delaware FOIA provides for citizen access to public records and OMB had determined that Skroupa is not a citizen of Delaware.

-Skroupa petitioned the AG.
-He did not contest the citizenship factual finding.
+Skroupa petitioned the Attorney General.
+He did not dispute that he is not a Delaware citizen.
 Instead, he argued that the citizenship restriction itself violates the U.S. Constitution.

 What this means for you